 Thimphu, the only capital city in the world without traffic lights is a must-see place.
 It’s a unique city with mix of both traditional and modernism.
 Visit bars, karaoke bars and discos to get an insight to Bhutanese inclination to different cultures.
 Also explore the little outskirts of the city which will take you to the life of rural settings.

-“A night Guest is like a God” is an old Bhutanese saying.
-Foreigners are treated like guests in Bhutan.
-You can talk to locals – especially if you happen to chat with children, you will get information about them, their school and their families.
-Talking to seniors will provide insight into Bhutanese way of life, cultures, challenges and transitions.
+“A night guest is like a God” is an old Bhutanese saying.
+Strangers are treated like guests in Bhutan.
+You can talk to locals – especially children who are eager to share information about themselves, the school they attend and their families.
+Talking to seniors will provide an insight into Bhutanese way of life, culture, transitions and challenges in their unique life.

-Bhutan Produces one of the best beers and whiskies in the world.
-Druk 11000, Lager, Red Panda are the best that can nourish your taste buds.
+Bhutan produces one of the best beers and whiskies in the world.
+Druk 11000, Lager and Red Panda are some of the best that can nourish your taste buds.
 Special Courier, Highland and K5 are good whisky brands.
-Try some locally produced fermented wine and ara, to get taste of Bhutanese Alcohol.
+Try some locally produced fermented wine and ara, to get taste of Bhutanese alcohol.

 FOLLOW US ON

 Get top travel tips, the coolest new videos & Giveaways Straight to your inbox.